PBL Problem Solving Math Task – Back to School Shopping – Print and Digital

 Description

-Whether you call them “open ended math challenges” or “real world problem solving tasks” or “rich math tasks”, finding engaging math problems that apply multiple standards are not easy to find.
-In fact, if you are looking for challenging math problems and tasks that keep your students engaged, apply the math you have taught, and meet your math standards–I can help you out!
+Whether you call them “open ended math challenges” or “real world problem solving tasks” or “rich math tasks”, finding and engaging math task that applies multiple standards is not easy.
+In fact, most math series have very few quality problem solving experiences for you to choose from!

-My guess is that you are looking for a low-prep, ready-to-print (or send digitally) math project that has just the right amount of challenge and is engaging for your students while being tied to your curriculum standards.
-Check out these low-floor, high-ceiling tasks!
+My guess is that you are also looking for a low-prep, ready-to-print (or send digitally) math project that has just the right amount of challenge and is engaging for your students while being tied to your curriculum standards.

-- Do you want them working on math in “real world” contexts?
+• Do you want students working on math in “real world” contexts?

 This version is PERFECT for back-to-school time and with any group of students because it is all about having the freedom to spend a budget on school supplies and clothes!
 There are lots of factors to consider–this is not a fill-in-the-blank resource…and is available at two levels–whole dollar amounts only and decimals.

-Each resource is based on a different real-world theme–like shopping for back to school clothes–and students need to use the “Math by the Numbers” posters (available in full color to laminate for centers and in black and white for easy copying) to work on a multiple-step, open-ended project.
+Each of these PBL resources is based on a different real-world theme–like shopping for back to school clothes–and students need to use the “Math by the Numbers” posters (available in full color to laminate for centers and in black and white for easy copying) to work on a multiple-step, open-ended project.

 This version focuses on addition and subtraction with money, multi-step problem solving, and reading tables.
 It is appropriate for enrichment in second and is ideal for grades 3 and 4 or review for grade 5.
 I hope you enjoy it–and the flexibility it offers you.